ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

  **3 - Go back to [Nets eID Broker admin portal](https://netseidbroker.dk/admin)**

  1. Click the Endpoints tab
- 2. Add the two URLs from the FoxIDs up-party client: `Redirect URL` and `Post logout redirect URL` in the fields `Login redirects` and `Logout redirects`.
+ 2. Add the two URLs from the Foxids up-party client: `Redirect URL` and `Post logout redirect URL` in the fields `Login redirects` and `Logout redirects`.

 That's it, you are done.